 Be careful you don't get hit by a motorcycle or fall down a big hole in the footpath.
 Samut Prakarn really is the pits!
 But actually there are plenty of schools and teaching jobs in the area.

-Last updated in 2017 by Phil / Help us update this guide
+Last updated in 2018 by Phil

 The Lonely Planet guidebook says......?